alexwlchan/alexwlchan.net/src/_posts/2020/2020-06-20-large-things-living-in-cold-places.md

 date: 2020-06-20 08:36:39 +0000
 title: Large things living in cold places
 tags: digital-preservation wellcome aws amazon-s3
+summary: Using cold storage tiers to reduce the cost of storing our digital collections in the cloud.
 link: https://stacks.wellcomecollection.org/large-things-living-in-cold-places-66cbc3603e14
 index:
   best_of: true